thomasfowlerFIS/devops-a-brief-history-of-virtualization/README.md

 ### **Lab Excercise 1**

-* Deploy a virtual machine using VirtualBox
+* Deploy an Ubuntu virtual machine using VirtualBox
+* Install an application that listens for requests
+* Configure the virtual machine to allow external traffic

 ------------------------------------------------